 Study of the physiological response of the cardiovascular, respiratory, endocrine, neural, and muscular systems in the human body during exercise.
 Students will describe, explain and explore how the body performs and responds to physical activity.
 Prerequisites: BIOL 2211, 2201(3 credits)

 KINE 3424 Exercise Prescription

 A study of the application of exercise prescription for individuals varying in age, physique, and initial fitness levels.
-Prerequisite: EXSC 3421 KINE 3300, Behavioral Aspects of Sport
+Prerequisite: EXSC 3421 KINE 3400 Research Methods and Evaluation in Kinesiology